The influence of spin in black hole triplets: Introduction

 \section{Introduction}

 The detection of black hole mergers is becoming more and more commonplace in modern astrophysics due to the advanced LIGO and VIRGO systems \citep{LIGO1,LIGO2}.
 The mergers of stellar mass black holes (SBH) have dominated earth-based detections, but it is expected that with space-based detectors, like LISA, finding mergers of intermediate mass black holes (IMBH) as well as supermassive black holes (SMBH) should be possible \citep{Rhook2005}.
 One theory of origin of these mergers are via isolated binaries \citep{Mcmillan2001,Belcyz2002}.
-A triple origin, however, is also a viable theory as two of the black holes can be driven to merge due to the gravitational influence of the third \citep{Rodriguez2018}.
-Triple SBH systems may form from isolated triple star systems \citep{Gomez2021} while triple IMBH systems may form within globular clusters \citep{Sigurdsson1993,Vitral2021} and the hierarchical merging of galaxies can lead to the formation of triple SMBH's \citep{Valtonen1996,Hoffman2007,Kollatschny2020,Yadav2021} as most massive galaxies host a SMBH at their core \citep{Kormendy1995}.
-With such rapid advancements in the field of gravitational wave physics, the study of the dynamics of triple black hole systems is necessitated.
+A triplet origin, however, is also a viable theory as two of the black holes can be driven to merge due to the gravitational influence of the third \citep{Rodriguez2018}.
+Triplet SBH systems may form from isolated triplet star systems \citep{Gomez2021}.
+IMBH's have so far been been hard to detect, but recent advances have been made by \citet{imbh2024}.
+Triplet IMBH systems may form within globular clusters \citep{Sigurdsson1993,Vitral2021} and the hierarchical merging of galaxies can potentially lead to the formation of triplet SMBH's \citep{Valtonen1996,Hoffman2007,Kollatschny2020,Yadav2021} as most massive galaxies host a SMBH at their core \citep{Kormendy1995}.
+With such rapid advancements in the field of gravitational wave physics, the study of the dynamics of triplet black hole systems is necessitated.

-Triple systems, and the wider three-body problem, however, is complex and chaotic.
-In the paper preceding this one \citep{Chitan2021} (hereby referred to as Paper I), the authors have discussed the history of the three-body problem and recent strides made to develop a solution, both analytically \citep{Heggie1996,stone2019,Hamers2019,ginat2021} and numerically \citep{Szebehely1967,monaghan1976,Hut1,Hut2,Hut3,Hut4,Hut5,Hut6,Hut7}.